Chicago Recovery Grant FAQ

-Will those who apply before the Round 1 deadline have a better chance to receive funds?
+Will those who apply earlier have a better chance to receive funds?

 No. The City intends to make awards for all three open applications rounds this year, and the round you apply for does not impact how likely you are to receive an award.